Lifetime policy reuse and the importance of task capacity: Performance evaluation and analysis

 The final performance yields results similar to the lifetime average, with two notable exceptions.
 First, the variability is much higher, resulting in higher $p$-values and a lower confidence in the results.
 Second, the single policy approach in DRQN deteriorates strongly, down to $0.002$, despite the other final performances being in the range of $0.072$, for the unadaptive 2-policy, to $0.323$, for the 18-policy DRQN approach.
 This means that the improvement obtained by including multiple policies is between 35 and 133 times in performance.
 By contrast, the single policy approach for PPO has not deteriorated and scores similarly to its lifetime average, $0.055$.

-The adaptive DRQN solutions with 2 and 4 policies significantly outperform the corresponding unadaptive DRQN solution with the same number of policies; however, for the 9-policy DRQN learner there is no significant difference in performance between adaptive, $0.200$, and unadaptive learners, $0.220$ ($p = 0.124$).
-Adaptivity can have a beneficial effect comparable to increasing the number of policies: although comparisons of a larger to a smaller setting of $N_{\pi}$ are significant, the AdaptiveDRQN2P, with its lifetime average of $0.098$, does not show a significant difference to the UnadaptiveDRQN4P, with its lifetime average of $0.105$ ($p = 0.532$).
-Observed data are similar for the final performance, where AdaptiveDRQN4P is not significantly different from UnadaptiveDRQN9P whereas UnadaptiveDRQN4P vs UnadaptiveDRQN9P does give a significant difference.
+With 2--4 policies, adaptive DRQN significantly outperforms unadaptive DRQN; however, with 9 policies, there is no significant difference.
+Adaptivity can have a beneficial effect comparable to increasing the number of policies: although comparisons of a larger to a smaller setting of $N_{\pi}$ are significant, the AdaptiveDRQN2P, with its lifetime average of $0.098$, does not show a significant difference to the UnadaptiveDRQN4P, with its lifetime average of $0.105$ ($p = 0.532$); similarly, for the final performance, AdaptiveDRQN4P is not significantly different from UnadaptiveDRQN2P whereas UnadaptiveDRQN4P vs UnadaptiveDRQN9P does give a significant difference.